SathwikAnnaldas/Virtusa_Dotnet/README.md

 # Virtusa_Dotnet
-Along With Our Assignmnets and Tests I also worked on "College Poratl" using HTML,CSS
+Along With Our Assignmnets and Tests I also worked on "College Poratl" using HTML,CSS.